shinichimg/generate-clean-architecture-ts-cli/README.md

-# Generate Clean Architecture CLI
+# TypeScript Clean Architecture CLI

-## Overview
+## Introduction
-- This project uses a command-line tool to automatically generate a specific folder structure for application code.
-The structure is designed to organize code in a clean and maintainable way.
+Welcome to the **TypeScript Clean Architecture CLI**, a command-line utility designed to automate the generation of a well-structured folder layout for your application code.
+This tool facilitates the implementation of Clean Architecture principles by organizing your codebase into clearly defined layers, enhancing maintainability and scalability.

-## Folder Structure
+## Directory Layout
-- The generated structure will follow this format:
+Upon execution, the CLI will generate the following directory structure:

 ```bash
 core/
 ├── application/